 3 Ways to Organize Your Child’s Artwork

 This is the easiest and fastest system for storing children’s art.
-All you need to do is choose a reasonably sized box and label it with your child’s name and grade level.
+All you need to do is choose a reasonably sized box or art bag and label it with your child’s name and grade level.
 Once the art has been displayed, it can then be placed in the box for storage.
 At the end of the year, you can have your child choose the top 5 pieces they want to keep, which can then be transferred to a larger box with the previous years’ collection.

 - Children’s Art Filing System